 This article discusses misperceptions on the relationship between abusers and their victims and describes the predatory aspects of abuse and the not so obvious causes of power imbalance in abusive relationships.

-There is what I believe a huge misperception on the relationship between abusers and their victims.
+There is a huge misperception on the relationship between abusers and their victims.
 That is correct…their victims.
 You will read often that abuse is the need to control and take power over another.
 While this may be partly true, this does not accurately or completely describe the predatory aspects of abuse and the not so obvious causes of power imbalance in abusive relationships.
+Not clearly understanding the differences can hinder healing and keep you vulnerable to emotional predators.

 Dynamics of Work and Obligation in Healthy Relationships